How to Become a Registered Dental Assistant

 • Pay the nonrefundable application fee of $120.

-• Provide documentation of completing one of the three pathways to licensure listed in the Pathway section below.
+• Provide documentation of completing one of the pathways to licensure listed in the Pathway section below.

 • Provide evidence of completing a Basic Life Support course as described below.

-• Submit fingerprints by Live Scan or card for the purpose of a background check, as described in the Background Check section below.
+• Submit fingerprints by Live Scan or hard card for the purpose of a background check, as described in the Background Check section below.

 Application